 Cartonization and Carton Level Details

 Carton level details provide information associated with the picking tote or shipping carton that contains various items for an order.
-When picking an order into a carton, a tote, or container a unique license plate number (LPN) identifier is applied.
-If the order is picked and it’s in multiple cartons, the carton level details for each carton will be known by SKU/product number, and count.
+When picking an order into a carton, a tote, or container a unique license plate number (LPN) identifier label is applied.
+If the order is picked and it is in multiple cartons, the carton level details for each carton will be known by SKU/product number, and count.

 Details such as lot number, expiration date and more may also be tracked to the associated LPN.
 For example, if there is an order for 12 items and five need to be placed in one carton, five in another, and two in a third, the carton level details track the detail for each carton, including quantity, lot numbers, expiration dates, etc. This can be a fundamental warehouse system requirement if the customer base requires that type of information.

 Carton level details are necessary to support modern outbound advance ship notice (ASN) and its associated electronic data interchange (EDI) integration to support it.
 ASN refers to the ability of the system to communicate what is being shipped in advance and to identify by a license plate identifier and/or shipment identifier, exactly what is being shipped.
 EDI is the mechanism of passing and communicating the ASN data.

 Carton level details are common in retail, e-commerce, and any industry that is using pick, pack, and ship.
 Particularly in retail, when distributing to retailers, there can be rather significant contractual fines for inaccuracies and not providing carton level details where the ASN must match exactly what is physically delivered.
 The distribution center or the retailer needs to be able to scan the license plate identifier and have everything that’s in that container be 100% accurate based on what was sent to them via EDI.